awinashnarute10/TaskTamer/README.md

 - Nothing happens / AI blank:
   - Check `.env.local` is set with a valid `VITE_AI_API_URL` (and key if needed).
   - Check your browser devtools console for CORS errors.
+- **🍅 Pomodoro not working**:
+  - Ensure browser notifications are enabled for completion alerts.
+  - Timer settings are saved in localStorage; clear browser data if issues persist.
+  - Only one Pomodoro can run at a time across all chats.
+- **Can't switch chats during Pomodoro**:
+  - This is intentional!
+Complete or stop your current session first.
+  - Look for the warning message and 🍅 indicators in the sidebar.
 - Motivation not appearing:
-  - Ensure at least one step exists and you’ve crossed a new 5% boundary (it won’t repeat within the same milestone).
+  - Ensure at least one step exists and you've crossed a new 5% boundary (it won't repeat within the same milestone).
 - Duplicate or weird checkbox labels:
   - The parser sanitizes and deduplicates automatically; if you still see issues, share an example line.
 - Port in use / dev server issues: